Haixing-Hu/js-common-decorator/README.md

 this decorator will not override the methods already implemented by the decorated class.

-#### <span id="model-assign">Instance method: Class.prototype.assign(obj, normalized)</span>
+#### <span id="model-assign">Instance method: Class.prototype.assign(obj, options = undefined)</span>

 - Parameters:
   - `obj: object`: the object whose fields will be copied to this object, which may have a different prototype to this object.
+  - `options: null|undefined|object`: the additional options for the assignment.
+    If this argument is `undefined` or `null`, the default options will be used.
+    The default options can be retrieved by calling `DefaultOptions.get('assign')`.
+    Available options are:
-  - `normalized: boolean`: whether to normalize this object after copying properties.
-Default value is `true`.
+      - `normalize: boolean`, indicates whether to normalize this object after the assignment.
+The default value is `true`.
+      - `convertNaming: boolean`, indicates whether to convert the naming style of the target object.
+The default value is `false`.
+      - `sourceNamingStyle: string`, the naming style of the source object, i.e., the first argument of the `assign()` method.
+The default value of this argument is `'LOWER_UNDERSCORE'`.
+      - `targetNamingStyle: string`, the naming style of the target object, i.e., the object calling the `assign()` method.
+The default value of this argument is `'LOWER_CAMEL'`.
 - Returns:
   - `object`: the calling object itself.

 This function copies the fields of the object `obj` to this object, only copying fields defined in this object's class.
 If a field in the `obj` object is `undefined` or `null`, it sets the field's value to the default value.
 Note that `obj` can have a different prototype to this object.
-The `normalized` parameter indicates whether to normalize this object after copying properties, with a default value of `true`.

 #### <span id="model-clone">Instance method: Class.prototype.clone()</span>